littledieper/PictureThis/README.md

 * MySQL -- Click [here](https://www.mysql.com/downloads/) to get the MySQL server.

 ### Setup
-To install the necessary libraries.
+Install the necessary libraries with Composer.
 ```
 cd ..\path_to_project\
 composer install
 ```

-Configure your MySQL database.
+Configure your MySQL database and start it.
 ```yml
 # ..\app\config\parameters.yml
 # Example configuration